cema-sp/python-lp-thw/README.md

 :so .vimrc
 ```

-To start GNU screen type:
+To start GNU screen use:

 ```bash
 screen -c .screenrc